NicJr1110/BNCK-laravel/README.md

 #### `POST /artists`

-This will add and artist and auto generate and Id.
+This will add an artist and auto generate and Id.

 ##### Request